earlgreyness/knowledge/git.md

     git diff
     git diff --cached

 The first is between working tree and HEAD.
-The second is betwee staging aread and HEAD.
+The second is between staging and HEAD.

 ## Augmenting commits